 I’d be lying if I said it wasn’t the first place we headed.
 We spent almost 4 hours in the museum and I read every single thing I could see in there.

 The museum showcases different aspects of the American war, from the use of Agent Orange and the effects it had and still has on the people of Vietnam, the prisons in South Vietnam, torture devices and tactics used on prisoners and my favorite, a hall of photos taken by journalists in the field during the war.

 I found most of the displays here appallingly one-sided and it bothered me to walk through the exhibits and see people from other countries making uneducated comments about how awful America is and that we were so brutal to such an innocent country.

 Yes, we did awful things, but so did Vietnam.
 Because we are in their country, they have the power to show only the offenses against them, not the ones they imposed on Americans.

 Despite this, I couldn’t stop reading any of it.
-I looked at every photo, read every caption, read every single plaquard and sat silently in debate with myself over it all.
+I looked at every photo, read every caption, read every single placard and sat silently in a debate with myself over it all.

 I mingled through the halls taking it all in and trying not to be too bothered by some of the uneducated comments around me.
 We can only try to truly understand war if we can know and accept both sides of the conflict.

 To think that one sides’ doings are worse than the other is negligent and a bad direction for our minds to wander when being faced with the facts of war.

 The best display in the museum is entitled Requiem.
 It is a collection of photos taken by many journalists that lost their lives covering the war in Vietnam.
 The photos are captivating and real.

 Some of them suck you into the point where you could almost walk straight through the wall into the photo.
 The display is intense and transports you back in time as you walk through the halls.